 Brickbottom's Waste Transfer Facility has presented an unwelcoming front door for Somerville for sixty years.
-The two-2013, the City of Somerville demolished the hulking facility, sending a clear signal to neighbors and potential investors that Brickbottom is ready for higher-value
+The twoa private waste hauler, and hundreds of diesel trucks entered the site each day.
+In 2013, the City of Somerville demolished the hulking facility, sending a clear signal to neighbors and potential investors that Brickbottom is ready for higher-value